advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 Therefore, the game is set up such that all possible bits are checked, meaning that the player can move only when a move is possible regardless of the state of the bits.

+Since new bits arrive into the maze after the player, the player can not block the entry to the maze.
+Entering the maze is only valid if all futures and all pasts allow entering the maze.
+So, over time, the number of followers in the maze increments with each time step.
+Neither can any observable block the entry and prevent new followers from entering the maze.

 When reaching the goal, one has tracked the metaphysical identity of the dynamic bit that represents the player through the maze.
 A finished game is a proof of the unique path through the maze that makes the bit at the goal position equal to the bit at the start position, but applying "laws of nature" some finite number of times.